 Since all you have to do is to prepare the meals and have them ready to replenish the supplies in your vending machines, the manpower you really need is minimal.
 Not only would you be staying compliant to the government policies, but you’ll also be effectively reducing overhead cost.

 Meal Delivery Services

-To scale is so much easier.
 You can have a few satellite kitchens with just a handful of manpower operating them.
-These would deliver to areas closest to them.
-Since the ordering and payment happen online, you don’t have to worry about setting up seating space or hiring waiters.
+These places will then deliver to the areas within a certain radius to them.
+Since the ordering and payment happens online, you don’t have to worry about setting up seating space or hiring waiters.

-The only part where you would need some manpower would be in the delivery.
+The only part where you would need some manpower would be in the delivery process.
 Even then, this can be properly managed with a watertight delivery system.
-Another option is to deliver the food to a nearby location where the customers could be notified to come and grab their food themselves.
+Another option is to deliver the food to a nearby location where the customers could be notified to come and pick-up their food themselves.

 There are other alternatives to consider, apart from the ones mentioned above.
-These can help you supplement the income from the others.
+These can help you supplement your income.
 Some of them are listed below: